noefp/easy_gdb/README.md

-# Set up easyGDB PostgreSQL database in Docker (optional, not recommended)
+# Set up EasyGDB PostgreSQL database in Docker (optional, not recommended)

 There is an option to set up gene annotations in a PostgreSQL relational database.
 Although it is not needed in recent versions of EasyGDB, performance does not make a difference.
 This method is no longer maintained.